Product images of Button

 We only use premium branded inks, and colours are independently verified to last between 100 and 200 years.

 A relic of Sir John Franklin's last expedition 1845-1848.
-A wooden button found in an abandoned boat at Erebus Bay, King William Island, in May 1859 by the McClintock Search Expedition 1857-1859. the button has a concave upper surface and four holes for thread.
+A plain brass button with a shank found by Lieutenant W.R.
+Hobson at an abandoned camp site at Cape Felix, King William Island on 25 May 1859.
+It was collected by the McClintock Search Expedition 1857-1859.
+The button has 'STANDARD COLOUR GILT' stamped on the reverse.

 - National Maritime Museum, Greenwich, London